gvwilson/sensibleadventures/iffy/iffy.md

 "Handy, too."

 "Mm hm," Iffy agreed
-around a last mouthful of noodles.
+around one last rubbery noodle.
-"Might even be able to talk the core into behavin' if Uncle Jack'll let 'im take a crack at it."
+"Might even be able to talk the core into bein' a little less stupid if Uncle Jack'll let 'im take a crack at it."

 "Oh now, wouldn't that be nice?"
 Aunt Naggie sighed wistfully.